Fifty pounds (British coin)

-The fifty pound coin (£50) is a commemorative denomination of sterling coinage.
-Issued for the first time by the Royal Mint in 2015 and sold at face value, fifty pound coins hold legal tender status but are intended as collector's items and are not found in general circulation.
-100,000 coins will be produced in limited edition presentation.
+The British fifty pound coin (£50) is a commemorative denomination of sterling coinage made from over 99% silver with a nominal value of fifty pounds.
+Issued for the first time by the Royal Mint in 2015 and sold at face value, fifty pound coins hold legal tender status to unlimited amounts, but are intended as collector's items and are not found in general circulation.

 Design

 The designs which have appeared on the fifty pound coin's reverse are summarised in the table below.